 Virginia NFL District Tournament

-The Virginia District of the National Forensics League will conduct its national qualifier tournament on March 21, April 17 & 18, 2015, at the Best Western Hotel in Culpeper, VA and Madison County High School in Madison, VA.
+The Virginia District of the National Forensics League will conduct its national qualifier tournaments on March 19 2016 at Fluvanna County High School (Speech events) in Palmyra, VA, and April 15 & 16, 2016, at the Best Western Hotel and Culpeper County High School in Culpeper, VA.
 The tournament is open to all schools listed as members of the Virginia District of the National Forensics League.
 Check the NFL website to determine your school’s eligibility ( www.speechanddebate.org ).

-The speech portion of the tournament will be held on March 21, at Madison County High School, on route 29 in Madison, VA.
+The speech portion of the tournament will be held on March 19, at Fluvanna County High School, in Palmyra, VA.

-The debate portion of the tournament will be held on Friday and Saturday, April 17 & 18, at Madison County High School, on Route 29 in Madison, VA.
+The debate portion of the tournament will be held on Friday and Saturday, April 15 & 16, at Cupeper County High School in Culpeper, VA.

 Any team bringing a bus to the hotel site—either for lodging or just for the competition—MUST park it behind the hotel and NOT in front of the hotel!